Five Tips to think about before you order flowers for your Gay Wedding.

 There are a few things to think about before you brief your florist to ensure you get the look and feel that you want for your wedding flowers.

 These days lots of guys have a bouquet for the day (they look fabulous against a dark suit or tweed...) and of course - if you order two bouquets they are two bouquets to throw!
 What could be better?
 Have you thought about flowers for your beard?
 It's a great way to add a little quirkiness and I think they look fabulous.
 Whatever you are thinking it's fine to have fun with flowers - the more creative the better in our view.

+2: What's the venue like?
 If you have chosen a barn you might want the flowers to have a really natural rustic feel (you can still choose bright or pastel colours of course) If you have a luxurious setting or a really sleek setting think about whether you would like your flowers to compliment this.

+3: Season.
 What time of the year are you going to get hitched?
 If you have a Christmas or winter wedding perhaps you would like to have icy berries, greenery and foliage and perhaps bring in blues whites and greens, or maybe you want to go really Christmassy with Red Holly, Ivy and Mistletoes?

 On the other hand we all need a budget to work to and if you are having a florist to do the whole event from start to finish some couples allocate between 7 and 10% of their total wedding spend on flowers.
 If you order online with us you can use Buckets of British Blooms if you want to do your own venue flowers and this can help with costs.

+5: Ordering online.
 It's simple and easy to order your wedding flowers online these days.
 You will never feel under pressure and yet we are here for you when you need a bit of help.
 There is a fully trackable order, your theme can be matched and using a British Florist that uses just British Flowers ensures that your arrangements arrive direct from our farm.